enmand/arbiter/README.md

-Aribiter is a Configuration Distribution and Management solution for Distributed Systems
+aribiter
 ==============
+arbiter is a Configuration Distribution and Management solution for Distributed Systems

+*This is no where near ready for any kind of use.*